| Safe Haskell | None |

 Repeat a non-empty list ad infinitum.

-If you were looking for something like fromList :: [a] -> Infinite a
+If you were looking for something like fromList :: [a] -> Infinite a,

 look no further.

-It would be less annoying to take [a]
+It would be less annoying to take [a] instead of NonEmpty a,

 but we strive to avoid partial functions.